JamesRBrown/jquery.search.js/README.md

     iSearch

+  (Works the same as the below described methods except case is ignored.)

   <b>Please note:</b> there might be a slight performance hit using the case insensitive search over the regular case sensitive search.

 <b>The jQuery Search plugin provides three methods:</b>